OData/odata.net/docs/designs/2025-06-odata-writer-new-architecture.md

 also means that in some cases we may sacrifice some common coding practices in favour of performance.
 For example, we may need to maintain multiple implementations of similar functionality in order to tune performance for different scenarios.

+In general, we should not shy away (safe) performance-oriented features in .NET (e.g. spans, structs, SIMD, array pools, stackallocs, code gen, etc.)

 ### Flexibility